OI-wiki/i18n/docs/search/opt.md

 ## Introduction

-DFS (Depth First Search) is a really common algorithm in  OI and most of the problems can be solved using it.
-However, in most cases, it can only get you some points, because the time complexity of DFS is extremely high and there are very few problems where a brute force DFS can be the most optimized solution.
+DFS (Depth First Search) is a really common algorithm used in OI and most of the problems can be solved using it.
+However, in most cases, it can only get partial points, because the time complexity of DFS is extremely high and there are very few problems that can be solved with a brute-force DFS.
 (If you have not studied DFS, please refer to [dfs](./dfs.md) for more details).

 But how to get a few more points when DFS is not the best answer?
 This article will introduce some practical optimization algorithms (commonly known as "pruning").